-Chase rocked the world of travel Tuesday by unveiling the biggest bonus ever on the Chase Sapphire Preferred Card: 80,000 points after spending $4,000 within three months.
+Chase rocked the world of travel with the biggest bonus ever on the Chase Sapphire Preferred Card: 80,000 points after spending $4,000 within three months.

 Few currencies in the world of points and miles are more valuable than Chase Ultimate Rewards.
 You can do a lot with 80,000 points, whether you book flights or hotels directly through Chase, transfer them to 13 different airline and hotel partners, or even use them to reimburse yourself for everyday purchases with the ‘Pay Yourself Back’ feature.